Skip to content

 A great example of a unique disability scholarship that is given to autistic students is seen in the Eden Services Charles H Hoens Jr. Scholars Program.
 The award from this program is one thousand dollars and is only given to those who have autism and have already been accepted to an accredited school.
 Recipients may use the money from this unknown scholarship for autistic students to pay for a degree or vocational program.
 Many local sources also provide money for college.

-Autism scholarships can often be found throughout many different local autism organizations.
+Autism scholarships for disabilities can often be found throughout many different local autism organizations.
 For example, New Hampshire is proud to offer money to students who are interested in studying autism.
 Delaware offers money to teachers who wish to learn about how to educate autistic students.
 Ohio has a unique program that will pay up to a total of twenty thousand dollars a year for a student with autism to attend a postsecondary school.

 Many other unknown autism scholarships exist for people that cannot or do not want to attend college.
 Many local or corporate funded disability scholarships may be used for college or trade schools.
 Other unknown scholarships, such as those used in the Pennsylvania’s department of education, can be used to pay for conferences and other classes that can aid people with autism and those that care for them.